kreativan/TextformatterYouTubeConsent/README.md

 # TextformatterYouTubeConsent

 ProcessWire Textformatter module used with
-<a href="https://processwire.com/modules/textformatter-video-embed/">TextformatterVideoEmbed</a> module to display privacy mesasge before embeding youtube videos.
+<a href="https://processwire.com/modules/textformatter-video-embed/">TextformatterVideoEmbed</a> module to display privacy mesasge before embedding youtube videos.

 ### How to use